 Community engagement projects include, but are not limited to:

-Drawing on the resources of The Library of Virginia, the Virginia Foundation for the Humanities, and the Virginia Department of Historic Resources, the Virginia History Trails app will feature a collection of significant historic and cultural sites that tell the story of the first 400 years of Virginia’s dynamic history.
+Drawing on the resources of The Library of Virginia, Virginia Humanities and the Virginia Department of Historic Resources, the Virginia History Trails app features a collection of significant historic and cultural sites that tell the story of the first 400 years of Virginia’s dynamic history.

-Incorporated into an easy-to-use, interactive mobile application, the trail will promote tourism while inspiring, educating and stimulating awareness of Virginia’s role in the creation of the United States, engaging new generations to pursue a deeper understanding of our shared history.
+Incorporated into an easy-to-use, interactive mobile application, the trail promotes tourism while inspiring, educating and stimulating awareness of Virginia’s role in the creation of the United States, engaging new generations to pursue a deeper understanding of our shared history.

 American Evolution is sponsoring a marketing grant program administered by the Virginia Tourism Corporation.
 The purpose of this grant program is to assist Virginia localities – from towns and cities to museums, tourist attractions, and non-profit organizations – in the promotion of their sites and their connections to American Evolution.

 American Evolution will promote exhibits and programs that reflect the historical events of 1619, the 400-year arc of Virginia’s history since that time, and the themes of democracy, diversity, and opportunity.
 These events will increase civic engagement in communities across the Commonwealth and attract highly diverse audiences.